RonaldGRowe/Tithe/README.md

 -No Comments!?! what was I thinking

--redundant code, checking all those inputs like that yikes!
+-Redundant code, checking all those inputs like that yikes!

--variable names could have been better.
+-Variable names could have been better.

--overall readability is not great.
+-Overall readability is not great.

 But I'm still proud of it.